 - In the Primary Years the students are encouraged to think and act with more independence.
-They are also encouraged to take on more responsibility for their learning, demonstrating greater levels of organisation, persistence and responsibility. - The students are offered a range of leadership opportunities that allow them to develop and utilise leadership skills during this important year. - Further development and extension of literacy and numeracy skills has a high priority during the Primary Years. - All students are supported to develop cooperative social and group skills, with a focus on developing independence and resilience in their interactions and friendships with others. - In the Primary Years a collaborative approach is embraced for learning, supporting diverse interests and based upon shared experiences and activity based learning for our students. - Students' confidence is developed and nurtured to enable them to be inquirers to wonder and pose questions with many opportunities for critical, analytical, creative and reflective thinking, enriched through reciprocal interactions between peers, teachers and the broader community. - Optimal learning outcomes require strong home-school partnerships.
-Clear and continuous communication and parent participation in the learning environment is of a high priority.
+They are also encouraged to take on more responsibility for their learning, demonstrating greater levels of organisation, persistence, and responsibility. - The students are offered a range of leadership opportunities that allow them to develop and utilise leadership skills during this important year. - Further development and extension of literacy and numeracy skills has a high priority during the Primary Years. - All students are supported to develop cooperative social and group skills, with a focus on developing independence and resilience in their interactions and friendships with others. - In the Primary Years a collaborative approach is embraced for learning, supporting diverse interests, and based upon shared experiences and activity-based learning for our students. - Students' confidence is developed and nurtured to enable them to be inquirers to wonder and pose questions with many opportunities for critical, analytical, creative, and reflective thinking, enriched through reciprocal interactions between peers, teachers and the broader community.